bsc-s2/pykit/jobscheduler/README.md

 **syntax**:
 `jobscheduler.JobExistError`

-Raise if add a job with a already existed job name.
+Raise if add a job with an already existed job name.

 #   Classes